 - Swipe left and right above the canvas to show any mnemonics and example sentences if availableDrawing a Neutral Tone (Chinese)

 - Instead of drawing a circle shape to indicate a neutral tone, you can simply tap on the canvas to indicate a neutral tone.

 Continuous Review Mode

 The continuous review option will make the review session behave more closely to the original Skritter clients.
 Instead of reaching a stopping point by clearing all of your reviews, continuous review will show you items that aren't due for review yet (and affect their scheduling).
 For efficiency reasons, we recommend not using this mode once you've cleared your review queue and using the Test mode from inside of a deck directly instead which won't affect scheduling (or alternatively adding new words via the Learn mode!).
 You can read more about continuous review mode here.

 Decks (previously called lists) are no longer in a state of "adding" or "paused".
 A deck is just a deck!
 You can add words from it by using the "Learn" button, or test yourself on the list by using the "Test" button.

 Also, brand-new to the Skritter: Write Chinese and Skritter: Write Japanese apps is the introduction of in-app courses.
-Check out the Learn Japanese Through Music series on Japanese, and The Animal Idioms Video Course on Chinese, and the Chinese Character Course over on the featured decks page.
+Check out the Learning Japanese Through Music series on Japanese, The Animal Idioms Video Course on Chinese, and the Chinese Character Course on the featured decks page.